senayguclu1992/-niversite-of-Barcelona-/README.md

-# Barcelona Earthquake Signal Analysis
+# Seismic Signal Analysis: Barcelona Earthquake Case Study (MATLAB)

-This project analyzes seismic waveform data from a magnitude 3.8 earthquake near Pau, France (2013).
+This repository includes MATLAB scripts and waveform data from a real M3.8 earthquake event near Pau, France (2013).
+Originally developed as a research project at Universitat de Barcelona.

-It includes MATLAB-based processing such as:
+## Highlights:

-- Signal import and filtering
+- Signal preprocessing and bandpass filtering
-- Spectral decomposition using FFT
+- Spectral analysis (Fourier)
-- Component rotation (Z, N-S, E-W → Z, R, T)
+- Rotation of seismic components (Z, N-S, E-W → Z, R, T)
-- Rayleigh and Love wave identification
+- Visualization of Rayleigh and Love waves
-- Power and phase spectrum visualization

-> Originally developed during a geophysics internship at the University of Barcelona.

-📁 See `furi_analysis.pdf` for a documented example.
+## Tools:
+- MATLAB
+- IRIS Web Service (for azimuth/distance)

+> This project was initially developed in 2018 and adapted for public demonstration.